-The following piece is the eighth installment in “Dressing the Part,” a 12-part series exploring transgender spaces, cultural issues, and the effects of social transition from the perspective of a femme-presenting trans guy.
-I’ll be publishing every other Wednesday until November 18, 2020.
+The following piece is the eighth installment in “Dressing the Part,” a twelve-part series exploring cultural issues and the effects of social transition from the perspective of a femme-presenting trans guy.

 “People were throwing things at him, shouting so loudly that you couldn’t hear what he was saying.”